leowmjw/my-articles/ENGINEERSMY/AUTOMATED_LXD_ZFS_SETUP/README.md

-# Automated LXD w/ ZFS Setup
+#  Setup DataCenter In a Box Using LXD + ZFS

 ## Objective
 - To document a method to deploy the so that can simulate a full VNet like in Azure Cloud system on your own laptop